levieggert/KeyboardAssistant/README.md

 ![alt text](ReadMeAssets/keyboard_manual_scrollview.jpg)

-In the code below, we will create an InputNavigator with both keyboard navigation and default controller navigation.
+In the code below we will:
+1. Create an InputNavigator with both keyboard navigation and default controller navigation.
+2. Add input items to navigate through.
+3. Create the manual scrollview assistant.
+4. Manage the keyboard assistant notifications, start and stop.

 ```swift
 import UIKit